 Whilst Brexit takes a back seat for the immediate future an ‘Operation Yellowhammer’ document published in 2019 revealed that the government expected shortages of some fresh goods alongside potential prices rises that could hit “vulnerable groups” in the case of a no-deal and warnings there could be food shortages within a fortnight if trade into Dover was disrupted.

-Given what is happening around the world right now (a greater public awareness of climate change, UN Sustainable Development Goals, life cycle assessment, food miles ) the ‘Dig for Victory’ campaign seems, once again, rather relevant.
+Given what is happening around the world right now (a greater public awareness of climate change, Carbon Footprinting, LifeCycle Assessment, UN Sustainable Development Goals, Food Miles…) the ‘Dig for Victory’ campaign seems, once again, rather relevant.

 When it comes to gardening, I really cannot claim to be an expert.
-Those who are will know why the first carrot pulled from the ground last year looks like that!
-However, what I do know is the sense of relaxation, achievement and calm my entire family has found spending time in our garden in recent weeks, and for the last few seasons have enjoyed watching a variety of vegetables grow in our ‘patch’.
+Those who are will know why the first carrot pulled from the ground last year looks so rude!
+However, what I do know is the sense of relaxation, achievement and calm my entire family has found spending time in our garden during lockdown, and for the last few seasons have enjoyed watching a variety of vegetables grow in our ‘patch’.

-Figures released by Nielsen, the market data provider, last week showed that shoppers bought an extra £1.9bn of groceries and personal goods in the four weeks ending March 21.
-The rise in panic buying has stretched retailer supply chains.
-Pictures of empty shelves at UK supermarkets continue to spark concern about food shortages.
+Figures released by Nielsen, the market data provider, in April showed that shoppers bought an extra £1.9bn of groceries and personal goods in the four weeks ending March 21.
+The rise in panic buying has stretched retailer supply chains and whilst the supermarkets start to find their ’new normal’ pictures of empty shelves, social distancing measures, ongoing concerns about availability of crops and people to pick them over the summer months across Europe continue to spark concern about food shortages.

 The Coronavirus pandemic has awakened fear about the security and strength of the hugely complicated supply chains that modern societies depend on.